unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for source, see the :doc: `Source </fields/source>` page
+* If you want to see the full guidelines for source, see the :doc:`Source </fields/source>` page
-* For more information about where to find source information on an object, see Where Can the Source Information be Found?
+* For more information about where to find source information on an object, see :ref:`Where Can the Source Information be Found? <source-sources>`
-* For additional guidelines regarding source, see How Should the Source be Filled in?
+* For additional guidelines regarding source, see :ref:`How Should the Source be Filled in? <source-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <source-examples>`
-* For a list of useful links for source, see the Resources section
+* For a list of useful links for source, see the :ref:`Resources <source-resources>` section
-* For more information about citing textual source items, see the Citation page
+* For more information about citing textual source items, see the :doc:`Citation </fields/citation>` page

 ####